htrgouvea/research/about.md

 At the beginning of 2016 I participated in a Hackathon and later I was hired to work in the Brazilian Government in the area of ​​Information Technology.
 After two years working for the Government, I decided that I would start a career as an Independent Security Researcher, so that I could focus on things that really made sense.

-During my work as a Bounty Hunter I worked alongside incredible companies like Cabify, Github and Bugcrowd and other not-so-famous but equally incredible companies.
+During my work as a Securiy Researcher I worked alongside incredible companies like Cabify, Github and Bugcrowd and other not-so-famous but equally incredible companies.
 I am fascinated by the area of ​​offensive security, so I spend many hours studying in this field.

 Here are some of the public Papers that I wrote: